slemire/slemire.github.io/_posts/2020-07-04-htb-writeup-forwardslash.md

 ![](/assets/images/htb-writeup-forwardslash/encrypter.png)

-I didn't feel like solving a crypto challenge that weekend so I chose the unintended route to solve this one.
+I didn't feel like solving a crypto challenge that weekend so I chose an unintended route to solve this one.
 Since we can open and mount Luks containers there's nothing stopping us from mounting a volume with an arbitrary program placed into it.
 The attributes set on the program files will also be used by the operating system so if we make something SUID like `bash` for example, then we'll be able to escalate root privileges easily.

 Step 1.
 First, we'll create an empty virtual disk
 ```